 Ever felt like your company could have saved time, energy, and money had it not created nor done work that didn't have much return in value?
 Some employees think that culture-building activities that use up company time are simply useless, and they do nothing except give the person in charge of "culture-building" something to prove that the money spent on his or her salary is at least producing something.

-Like scheduling only impactful meetings that drive a deliverable, by shortening the workweek the organization saves time spent on doing needless work.
-No more of those “bullshit jobs” that have to be done, and less work for people “in charge of culture.”
+Like scheduling only impactful meetings that drive a deliverable, the organization saves time on doing needless work by shortening the workweek.
+No more of those "bullshit jobs" and less work for people "in charge of culture."

 12. Increased Productivity